Distortion Resilience for Goal-Oriented Semantic Communication

 \subsubsection{Distortion Resilience Boundary}

-Two graphs illustrate the influence of distortion rate on the generalization gap, which is the difference in AI predicting accuracy between original data and the distorted data (accumulated from various forms of distortion during data transmission).
+Two graphs in Figures~\ref{fig:inf_pts} and \ref{fig:inf_boundary} illustrate the influence of data distortion on the generalization gap, which is the difference in AI predicting accuracy between original data and the distorted data (accumulated from various forms of distortion during data transmission).

-Figure (a) presents a comparison of AI model performance across various levels, quantified by the posterior probability $p(\mathbf{t}\vert \mathbf{\hat{s}})$.
+Figures~\ref{fig:inf_pts} and \ref{fig:inf_boundary} present a comparison of AI model performance across various model accuracies and decision boundaries, respectively, quantified by the posterior probability $p(\mathbf{t}\vert \mathbf{\hat{s}})$.
 As depicted in the graph, higher AI performance (indicated by greater values of $p(\mathbf{t}\vert \mathbf{\hat{s}})$) corresponds to a wider gap in generalization between predictions made using distorted data and clean data, respectively.
-Another influential factor on predictive performance is the decision boundary.
-More specifically, as the decision boundary decreases in size, the generalization gap becomes more prominent.
+Another influential factor on predictive performance is the decision boundary $W$.
+More specifically, as $W$ decreases in size, the generalization gap becomes more prominent.
 This is because a smaller decision boundary signifies more intricate data characteristics.
 For instance, referring to Figure~\ref{fig:garnacho}, when the decision boundary is elevated, alterations like changes in player's skin color can significantly impact the accuracy of player identity recognition.

-Nevertheless, it is noticeable that the generalization gap experiences substantial impact as the distortion rate surpasses a threshold of 0.2.
-Consequently, it is evident that the optimal outcomes for our semantic communication system are attainable when the distortion rate falls within the range of 0.2 to 0.4.
+Nevertheless, it is noticeable that the generalization gap experiences substantial impact as the data distortion surpasses a threshold of $0.2$.
+Consequently, it is evident that the optimal outcomes for our SemCom system are attainable when the distortion rate falls within the range of $0.2$ to $0.4$.